KerbalNo15/tools-sargo-pmos/application-overrides/chromium/README.md

 apps) which help to fill the current application gap on Linux phones.
 I made several configuration changes to Chromium to optimize it for mobile, I hope you can benefit from some or all of them.
+Someday, I might work on packaging ungoogled-chromium for Alpine and making some UI tweaks.

 ---